0xAX/linux-insides/Cgroups/linux-cgroups-1.md

 This is the first part of the new chapter of the [linux insides](https://github.com/0xAX/linux-insides/blob/master/SUMMARY.md) book and as you may guess by part's name - this part will cover [control groups](https://en.wikipedia.org/wiki/Cgroups) or `cgroups` mechanism in the Linux kernel.

 `Cgroups` are special mechanism provided by the Linux kernel which allows us to allocate kind of `resources` like processor time, number of processes per group, amount of memory per control group or combination of such resources for a process or set of processes. `Cgroups` are organized hierarchically and here this mechanism is similar to usual processes as they are hierarchical too and child `cgroups` inherit set of certain parameters from their parents.
 But actually they are not the same.
-The main differences between `cgroups` and normal processes that many different hierarchies of control groups may exist simultaneously in one time while normal process tree is always single.
+The main difference between `cgroups` and normal processes is that many different hierarchies of control groups may exist simultaneously in one time while normal process tree is always single.
 This was not a casual step because each control group hierarchy is attached to set of control group `subsystems`.

 One `control group subsystem` represents one kind of resources like a processor time or number of [pids](https://en.wikipedia.org/wiki/Process_identifier) or in other words number of processes for a `control group`.
 Linux kernel provides support for following twelve `control group subsystems`: